-Depending on the desired shape you wish to achieve, you and your surgeon have implants with different profiles, or styles, from which to choose.
-Generally, the larger you want your cup size, the larger the breast implant the surgeon will consider (measured in grams or cubic centimeters [cc's], not in cup sizes, because cup size depends on the size and shape of the individual woman's chest).
+Depending on the desired shape you wish to achieve, you and your surgeon have implants with different profiles, or styles, and sizes from which to choose.
+Generally, the larger you want your cup size, the larger the breast implant size or the higher the profile the surgeon will consider (measured in grams or cubic centimeters [cc's], not in cup sizes, because cup size depends on the size and shape of the individual woman's chest).